-That includes the drunken lampposts.
+That includes the ‘drunken lampposts’.

-If you haven’t seen the series of bendy lamppost sculptures yourself, just check them out on social media!
-The pieces, entitled ‘Fountain’ and ‘Get Drunk, Fall Down’, are constantly popping up on Instagram feeds and social media streams.
-But what’s the story behind them?
+If you haven’t seen the series of bendy lamppost sculptures yourself, check them out on social media!
+The pieces, entitled Fountain and Get Drunk, Fall Down, are constantly popping up on social media.

-Designed by NSCAD alums Chris Hanson and Hendrika Sonnenberg, the ‘Fountain’ lamppost shoots a stream of water into the harbour, as though it was relieving itself after a big night downtown.
-Not far away, ‘Get Drunk, Fall Down’ features another lamppost slumped across the pier, with its concerned friend looking down.
+Designed by NSCAD alums Chris Hanson and Hendrika Sonnenberg, Fountain shoots a stream of water into the harbour, as though relieving itself after a long night out.
+Not far away, Get Drunk, Fall Down features another lamppost slumped across the pier, while its concerned friend looks on.

 The two displays are described as “nakedly honest portraits of unseemly behaviours that are often playing out on our own streets after dark.”
-Installed as a temporary display in 2013 after it appeared at Toronto’s Nuit Blanche, the displays made a big impression on the city, and have become a permanent fixture on the Halifax waterfront.
+Installed as a temporary display in 2013 after it appeared at Toronto’s Nuit Blanche, the displays made a big impression on the city, and have since become a permanent fixture on the Halifax waterfront.

-Whether you’re still planning your trip or you’re already here, check us out on social media for inspiration, ideas and an inside look at all things Halifax.
+Stay in touch!
+Whether you’re still planning your trip or you’re already here, check us out on social media for travel ideas, adventure inspiration, and an inside look at all things Halifax.